1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-No deadline found on the application form page; stored deadline of 2026-08-15 could not be confirmed.
+No specific deadline was displayed on the page; the stored deadline of 2026-08-15 could not be confirmed or denied.

 NYS Science, Technology, Engineering and Mathematics (STEM) Incentive Program is sponsored by New York State Higher Education Services Corporation (HESC).
-This program provides tuition awards to New York State residents who are in the top 10 percent of their high school graduating class and pursue an approved two- or four-year STEM degree program at a New York public or private college.
+This program provides a full tuition scholarship for New York State residents who are in the top 10 percent of their high school graduating class, pursue a STEM degree at a SUNY or CUNY college, and agree to work in a STEM field in New York State for five years after graduation.

 Get alerted about grants like this

-Save a search for “New York State Higher Education Services Corporation (HESC)” or related topics and get emailed when new opportunities appear.
+Get emailed when new opportunities from “New York State Higher Education Services Corporation (HESC)” or related funders appear.
+Free, weekly, unsubscribe anytime.

 NYS Higher Education Services Corporation New York State Science, Technology, Engineering and Mathematics (STEM) Incentive Program Undergraduate Information This application is used to establish your eligibility for the New York State Science, Technology, Engineering and Mathematics (STEM) Incentive Program.
 If additional documentation is required, you will be instructed to submit it electronically to expedite the process.